buba0/Cisco-7900-and-8800-series-freepbx-setup/README.md

    ```xml
    <servicesURL>http://freepbx_ip_address/webapp/index.php</servicesURL>
    ```
+   Now when you press the globe icon on the phone the service will show a list of users that you put in.

    Go to `http://freepbx_ip_address/webapp/contacts.php` to manage your contacts.
    Also remember to change database credentials in the PHP files.